nomadnt-iot/PoV/README.md

 ```

-The ATTinyX5 has only `PORTB` and can handle only 5 GPIO so `symbols.h` is provided to handle only char 5x5 pixels
+The ATTinyX5 has only `PORTB` and can handle only 5 GPIO so [symbols.h](include/symbols.h) is provided to handle only char 5x5 pixels.
+Feel free to change it in according to your requirements.

 ## TODO

-- Disable all the peripherals that are not needed (ie. ADC)
+ - Make new schematic;
+ - Make new PCB;